uhub/awesome-shell/README.md

 * [ohookins/flickr-shell-uploader](https://github.com/ohookins/flickr-shell-uploader) - Extremely simple and naive shell-based Flickr photo uploader
 * [MiteshShah/Scripts](https://github.com/MiteshShah/Scripts) - My Collection Of Shell Scripts
 * [mengfeng/clean-my-mac](https://github.com/mengfeng/clean-my-mac) - Shell Scripts to clean my mac
-* [GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-grid-engine](https://github.com/GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-grid-engine) -  Grid Engine on Compute Engine provides a shell script to manage a Compute Engine cluster along with instructions on how to install and configure Sun Grid Engine on the Compute Engine cluster
 * [cloudspace-devops/packer-shell-scripts](https://github.com/cloudspace-devops/packer-shell-scripts) - Cloudspace DevOps shell scripts for configuring packer builds.
 * [chase-miller/virtualbox-snapshot-create](https://github.com/chase-miller/virtualbox-snapshot-create) - Shell script to create a virtualbox snapshot
 * [woutervddn/SpotifyScrapeAndDownload](https://github.com/woutervddn/SpotifyScrapeAndDownload) - this repo contains a perl script that converts a spotify uri to a playlist of tracks and artists; a shell scripts that gives the most likely youtube url for a given query and a shell script that combines the two and downloads all songs from a spotify uri via youtube